-When the film was released on video, Paramount was sued by the copyright holders of the song "Merry-Go-Round".
-Under their 1969 agreement, Paramount had rights to the song for showing the film in theatres and on television.
+When the film was released on video, Paramount was sued by the copyright holders of the song "Merry-Go-Round" by Wild Man Fischer.
+Under their 1969 agreement, Paramount had rights to the song for showing the film in theaters and on television.
 Paramount argued that video release was the same as television broadcast.
 The courts ruled that the copyright holder in 1969 could not have considered videocassettes to be like television broadcast, as home videocassettes were not invented.

 Some of the background intercom chatter playing during the first scenes shown of the television station that John Cassellis works at is the same intercom chatter used in George Lucas' student film Electronic Labyrinth THX 1138 4EB (1967).
 Paul Golding, who served as an editorial consultant for this film, had also been a collaborator on some of Lucas' other student films.